Salute to the Services

-In 1986, National Memorial Day Concert, Producer Jerry Colbert commissioned American composer Henry Mancini to create a special medley arrangement to serve this purpose.
-The result was “Salute to the Services,” an orchestral piece incorporating all the service songs, designed specially for our concert.
+In 1986, National Memorial Day Concert producer Jerry Colbert commissioned American composer Henry Mancini to create a special medley arrangement to serve this purpose.
+The result was “Salute to the Services,” an orchestral piece incorporating all the service songs, designed specifically for our concert.
 Over the years, “Salute to the Services” has been condensed and revised into the version now featured on our show.
 It is performed just prior to the address by the chairman of the Joint Chiefs of Staff to honor and salute the men and women from each branch of our U.S. armed forces and their families.

 When the songs are arranged in a medley format, it is protocol to present them in order of junior to senior service, as follows:

 “Semper Paratus” performed by The United States Coast Guard Band